Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Tests of scenarios

-The absolute value of excess events in a particular experiment is determined by the product (\ref{eq:ndass}).
+The absolute value of the excess of events in a given experiment is determined by the product (\ref{eq:ndass}).
 The final states produced in the $N-$decay are $\xi = \gamma$ (radiative decay) and $\xi = e^+ e^-$ (three body decay).
 Also $2\gamma$ final state can be explored, but $\xi = e$ is not possible.
 Let us consider $\xi = e^+ e^-$ and $\xi = \gamma$ in more detail.\\